Frontotemporal dementia: Neuropsychological tests

 The result has shown that this combined test is more sensitive in detecting the deficits in early bvFTD.

 Management

 Currently, there is no cure for FTD.
 Treatments are available to manage the behavioral symptoms.
-Disinhibition and compulsive behaviors can be controlled by selective serotonin reuptake inhibitors (SSRIs).
-Although Alzheimer's and FTD share certain symptoms, they cannot be treated with the same pharmacological agents because the cholinergic systems are not affected in FTD.
+Rehabilitation services supporting every day functioning have demonstrated some positive results, in particular the Tailored Activity Programme, which is occupational therapy based.
+Positive behavior support (PBS) has also been identified as potentially beneficial for people with bvFTD.
+Pharmacologic therapy is primarily aimed towards managing neuropsychiatric symptoms associated with FTD.
+Disinhibition, hyperorality, and compulsive behaviors can be controlled by selective serotonin reuptake inhibitors (SSRIs).
+Agitation or aggression can be controlled with small doses of atypical antipsychotics.
+Although Alzheimer's and FTD share certain symptoms, they cannot be treated with the same pharmacological agents because the cholinergic systems are not affected in FTD.In fact, cholinesterase inhibitors and memantine, used frequently in the treatment of Alzheimer’s disease, have not shown benefit and may even worsen behavioral symptoms in FTD.

 Because FTD often occurs in relatively younger adults (i.e. in their 40s or 50s), it can severely affect families.
 Patients often still have children living in the home.

 Prognosis

 Symptoms of frontotemporal dementia progress at a rapid, steady rate.
 Patients with the disease can survive for 2–20 years.
 Eventually patients will need 24-hour care for daily function.

-CSF leaks are a known cause of reversible frontotemporal dementia.

 History

 Features of FTD were first described by the Czech psychiatrist Arnold Pick between 1892 and 1906.
 The name Pick's disease was coined in 1922.
 This term is now reserved only for behavioral variant FTD which shows the presence of the characteristic Pick bodies and Pick cells, which were first described by Alois Alzheimer in 1911.